 |Domestic Box Office: $677,646||Overseas Box Office: $23,260,224|

-Alex Rider: Operation Stormbreaker was one of the more expensive UK productions sporting a $40 million price tag.
+The budget for Alex Rider: Operation Stormbreaker was $40 million, which was one of the more expensive UK productions.
 Financing came from Entertainment Film Distributors, Capitol Films, The Weinstein Company, Isle of Man Film, VIP Medienfonds and the UK Film Council contributed $4.3 million, which is one of its largest commitments to one film.
 Capital films pre-sold the project very well to international distributors who overpaid for the potential franchise.

 The UK release went out under the title Stormbreaker and was distributed by Entertainment and after a strong marketing push and much buzz, it was expected to gross blockbuster numbers.
 It pulled in a disappointing $2,313,496 opening weekend and closed its run with a soft $12,872,046.